CACI-International/ergo/ergo/README.md

-# ergo program
+# Effio ergo sum.

+Ergo is a task runner akin to `make`, however with dependency tracking that extends to arbitrary values, not just files and a language and runtime that allows one to write tasks imperatively rather than explicitly specifying rules.

-Current features include:
+Features include:
-* A hybrid-typed scripting language that (in many ways) closely resembles shell scripts.
+* A hybrid-typed scripting language with string-first syntax, like that of shell scripts.
-* Automatic concurrent processing of commands.
+* Script-level control of concurrent processing.
 * Dependency tracking for all produced values.
+* ABI-stability to support native plugins.

 Planned features include:
-* A platform-agnostic plugin system based on WASM.
 * Persistent database of command statistics aggregated over multiple runs and used to estimate future performance.